-The Organization's spending policy in 2018 is 4.5% (4.25% in 2019) of the average total endowment value over the trailing 12 quarters with a 1% contingency margin.
+The Organization's spending policy rate in 2020 and 2019 was 4.00%, of the average total endowment value over the trailing 12 quarters with a 1% contingency margin.
 This includes interest and dividends paid out to the Organization.

-The net asset composition of endowment investments as of December 31, 2018 is as follows:
+The net asset composition of endowment net assets as of December 31, 2020 and changes in endowment net assets for the year ended December 31, 2020 are as follows: